HusseinJ4/SQL-MySQL--examples-/README.md

 	RETURN @@Identity

- # sql-examples for receiving code from a data base and displaying the data on a webpage
+ # sql script-examples for receiving code from a data base and displaying the data on a webpage
  <%
             //Begin creating the index
             Int32 Index = 0;